Suha4321/lending_club/README.md

 3. investor interest in the loans was very low during the economic crisis years.
 While it grew post that period.
-The funding amount by the investor and the total funding amount was used as a proxy varibale to determine investor interest
+The funding amount by the investor and the total funding amount was used as a proxy variable to determine investor interest
 ![image](https://user-images.githubusercontent.com/11857298/68004418-d51f8100-fc47-11e9-900b-77b6a4b93287.png)

 4. The four columns loan_amnt, funded_amnt , funded_amnt_inv and installment are highly correlated.